 Camino is a craft beer bar, so you might expect the curds to sport a stereotypical beer batter.
 But they don’t.
 Instead, the cheddar curds are hand-breaded in an Italian breadcrumb-based coating and fried to a deep golden brown.
 The cheese itself has a nice healthy pull, and a rich buttery flavor.
 And, once fried, the breadcrumbs offer up an exceedingly light, crisp texture that clings nicely to the curds.
 They’re served with a side of Russian dressing, which is a nice sweet foil for the curds’ saltiness ($9).

-If it’s a Wisconsin-style beer batter you’re looking for, you’ll find it at Dairyland where they serve up a third pound of fresh Cesar’s Cheese cheddar curds dipped in beer batter and fried until crisp.
+If it’s a Wisconsin-style beer batter you’re looking for, you’ll find it at Dairyland where they serve up a third pound of fresh Clock Shadow cheese curds dipped in beer batter and fried until crisp.
 The batter itself has a clean beer flavor and a light consistency similar to tempura.
 The curds themselves are squeaky fresh with a rich cheddar tang.
-Don’t sleep on the “ultra ranchy” buttermilk ranch, which is redolent of dill and just as good as the curds themselves ($6.75).
+Don’t sleep on the “ultra ranchy” buttermilk ranch, which is redolent of dill and just as good as the curds themselves ($6.95).

 We made a trek outside the city for these.
 But how can you resist a menu description that promises “little pillows of cheesy heaven from Chippewa Falls?"
 Yeah, that's what we thought.
-Now, the first thing to note about the Lake Five cheese curds at Joe Mama’s is that they’re not really cheese curds, per se; but they are delicious.
+Now, the first thing to note about the Lake Five cheese curds at Joe Mama’s is that they’re not true cheese curds, per se (cheese curds, which are formed naturally during the cheesemaking process, are not square by design); but they are delicious.
 The cubes of lightly breaded fried cheddar are creamy and melty with a gentler pull than you’d find in a curd.
 They’re crisp on the outside and gooey on the inside, and they harbor a distinctive flavor that’s pretty much a dead ringer for a grilled cheese sandwich.
 They’re nice dipped in Joe Mama’s ranch dressing; but we didn’t mind eating them as-is, with a bit of beer to chase down the saltiness ($8.95).

 Long known for their Friday night fish fry, Lakefront has also drawn the crowds for their award-winning cheese curds.
 The beer batter on their exterior is light and crisp with just a hint of beer flavor that compliments the salty tangy pull of the Clock Shadow Creamery curds beneath.
 As for that ranch dipping sauce, it’s classic with a nice kick of garlic ($9).